 - This bird is found in North America, particularly the temperate areas.
 These birds get their name from how they crack open the seeds they consume.

-- The white-breasted nuthatch is known for being monogamous, which is almost rare for many bird species.
+- The white-breasted nuthatch is known for being monogamous, almost rare for many bird species.

 - These birds have loud voices that set them apart.
 The white-breasted nuthatches cooperate with other birds to form mixed foraging flocks.
 This form of foraging gives them an added advantage from predation.